 Idle time refers to the period of time an asset is available for use but remains unproductive.
 Businesses also use the term to describe full-time employees who are “on the clock” but not working.
 Idle time, also referred to as waiting time, is the time when employees are unproductive.

-You can calculate idle time by subtracting actual production time from available production time.
 Several scenarios can bring about idle time, including shipment delays, overstaffed scheduling, and employee confusion over standard operating procedures (SOPs).

 What Is the Difference between Idle Time and Downtime?